chewsinai02/petAdoptionSystem/README.md

     -> Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss
     -> Reason: reducing stray animal populations, promoting responsible pet ownership, and protecting local biodiversity through sustainable adoption practices.

+*Problem Statement* :
+Many areas have too many stray animals, crowded shelters, and not enough good ways to manage pet adoption.
+This can hurt the animals and the environment.

 *Function* :
 1. Crud for admin manage pet.
 2. Normal user adopt pet.